Panzanella is a rustic Italian bread salad. Simple ingredients are combined in a classic Italian fashion to create something extraordinary.

 Tip: there’s no need to whisk the condiments into a vinaigrette.
 That’s not customary in a classic Panzanella salad.

-panzanella ingredients in a bowl
+panzanella salad in a white bowl

 Serving suggestions